artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/large-LMs/large-LMs.md

 </center>
 Here's another [impressive example of what GPT-3 knows about the field of NLP.](openai-playground-screenshot-2.png)

-There are several controls on the righthand side of the playground.
+There are several controls on the right hand side of the playground.
 These are
 * Engine - GPT-3 comes in 4 different sized models.
 As the model sizes increase, so does their quality and their cost.
 They go in alphabetical order from smallest to largest.
 1. Ada - smallest, least costly model.
 2. Babbage